sfera-labs/rtc-pcf2131/README.md

     sudo reboot

-After reboot, test the installation by checking that no error is returnd when running:
+After reboot, test the installation by checking that no error is returned when running:

     sudo hwclock -w
     sudo hwclock -r